boostorg/redis/README.md

 $ wget https://github.com/mzimbres/aedis/releases/download/v1.0.0/aedis-1.0.0.tar.gz
 ```

-and unpack in your prefered location.
+and unpack in your preferred location.
 Aedis is a header only
 library, so you can starting using it.
 For that include the
 following header